-Prysmian Group Strake HSE MANAGEMENT PROCEDURE Environmental Procedure: Pollution EP - 01-02LP Incident Response Plan for Liverpool Ed.
-Rev. Page HSE Site 2 8 39 of 42
+Prysmian Group HSE MANAGEMENT PROCEDURE EP - 0 1-02LP HSE Environmental Procedure: Pollution Incident Response Plan for Liverpool Ed.
+Rev. Page site 2 10 38 of 43

-• Incident is recorded, documented, reviewed, and procedures would be generated if necessary to account for the cause that has been identified from the experience.
-Explosion (from Process) Air Depend on size of incident.
-Possible impact on adjacent properties.
-Projectiles can fly up to a few kilometres from the site.
-Explosion overpressure distances are anticipated to be between 500 metres to a few kilometres, depending on size of explosive cloud generated.
-Hazard/incident is instantaneous.
-Communication and early warnings can only be conducted after this incident has occurred, which would be via telephone to fire brigade, and police.
-Only pre-emptive actions can be undertaken, given the instantaneous nature and the high consequence associated with this incident.
+Hazard/Incident External Release Neighbours Impacted/Extent of Impact Communication Methods Early Warnings Pre-emptive Actions and Other Control Measures few kilometres from the site.
+Explosion overpressure distances are anticipated to be between 500 metres to a few kilometres, depending on size of explosive cloud generated. only be conducted after this incident has occurred, which would be via telephone to fire brigade, and police. associated with this incident.
 This includes the following: Site induction with competency test.
-Contractors are required to fill out a Safe Work Method Statement before commencing any work.
-This form would be required to be signed off by Maintenance Manager before work commences.
-Pocket Hazard Handbook for Prysmian employees are always utilised on site.
+Contractors are required to provide their Safe Work Method Statements before commencing any work on site.
 Physical controls and measures in place include: Danger tags.
 Locking system.
 Out-of-service tags.
+Corrective actions carried out aftermath would include: Fire brigade and police alert the nearest affected premises.
+Assigned Prysmian staff contact the fire brigade, police and/or NSW EPA, depending on magnitude.
+If required, the nearest affected premises are also alerted by Prysmian or by the police.

-Prysmian Group HSE MANAGEMENT PROCEDURE Environmental Procedure: Pollution EP - 01-02LP Incident Response Plan for Liverpool Ed.
-Rev. Page HSE Site 2 8 40 of 42
+Prysmian Group HSE MANAGEMENT PROCEDURE EP - 0 1-02LP HSE Environmental Procedure: Pollution Incident Response Plan for Liverpool Ed.
+Rev. Page site 2 10 39 of 43